WaterHyacinthInNANHU/PixivDownloader/README.md

 *optional*

 - -o: the folder to save artworks; default by root folder of project.
-- --name: a string to name the downloaded artwork; default by ```artwork```
-- -m; the number of painting contained by the target artwork with identical id; default by 1.
+- -p; the number of painting contained by the target artwork with identical id; default by 1.
 - -ori: flag, set to download original picture(.png); default by downloading compressed picture(.jpg).

 ## Examples